danthegoodman1/icedb/icedb/v3/ARCHITECTURE.md

 When tombstone cleanup occurs, the entire state of the log is read.
 Any tombstones that are found older than the `gc_grace_seconds` are deleted from S3.

 When the cleaning process finds a log file with tombstones, it first deletes those files from S3.
 If that is successful (not found errors being idempotent passes), then the log files is replaced with the same contents, minus the tombstones.

+Tombstone cleanup is also responsible for clearing out file markers with a linked tombstone.

+TLDR: The tombstone process deletes files in S3 that have tombstones, and rewrites the log files without the tombstones and the file markers that are linked to those tombstones.